What “The Invisible Man” Can Teach Aspiring Suspense Filmmakers

 And, this most recent adaptation of the famous H.G.
 Wells’ novel The Invisible Man certainly fits the bill.
 Not just with me, though.
-It’s been overwhelmingly received by both fans and critics, alike, with a 91% critics rating on Rotten Tomatoes and having grossed $98.3 million worldwide.
+It’s been overwhelmingly received by both fans and critics alike, with a 91% critics rating on Rotten Tomatoes and has grossed $143.2 million worldwide.

 However, it’s not just critics and audiences who have relished in the uncomfortableness of The Invisible Man.
 Despite his decades of success with mega-horror franchises like Saw and Insidious, writer and director Leigh Whannell provides a great lesson in how to overcome dubious producers and cynical test-audiences, as well as a nice example of how aspiring genre filmmakers can create suspense-filled, story-focused elevated horror to the delight of critics and audiences, alike.

 Without going into spoilers, the synopsis for The Invisible Man is as follows:

 “When Cecilia’s (Elisabeth Moss) abusive ex (Oliver Jackson-Cohen) takes his own life and leaves her his fortune, she suspects his death was a hoax.
 As a series of coincidences turn lethal, Cecilia works to prove that she is being hunted by someone nobody can see.”